Manice18/Manice18/README.md

   	<img alt="Shows an illustrated Naruto in light color mode and Madara in dark color mode." src="https://user-images.githubusercontent.com/91601706/171507922-da5787ba-dc80-4e4d-a9f5-cabce9a0aca1.gif">
 </picture>

-⭕ Hey there, I am Manish Saha a pre-final year IT undergrad pursuing my Bachelor's Degree in Information Technology.
+⭕ Hey there, I am Manish a final year IT undergrad pursuing my Bachelor's of Technology in IT.

-⭕ A Front-end dev with main expertise in ReactJS and NextJS.
+⭕ A Full-stack Engineer who loves building dApps around the Solana Blockchain.

-⭕ I love to build projects around the ReactJS ecosystem and try to write scalable code.
+⭕ I love to build projects around the NextJS ecosystem and try to write scalable code.

 ⭕ I love listening to music, dancing, and watching anime in my free time ⚡.